-His books and essays on the topic of religion—as well as on social issues, economics, literary criticism and humour—can still be read and appreciated today as brilliantly witty, insightful and sensible polemics.
-You can find most of them on the Internet, on sites devoted to Chesterton.
+His books and essays on religion—as well as on social issues, economics, literary criticism and humour—can still be read and appreciated today as brilliantly witty, insightful and sensible polemics, even by those of us who, like Shaw in his day, disagree with him strongly.
+You can find most of these works on the Internet, on sites devoted to Chesterton.
 Look especially for his two greatest Christian apologetics, Orthodoxy (1908) and The Everlasting Man (1925).

 But for most readers today he is remembered for a series of mystery stories he wrote to support the work he considered more important.

 Gilbert Keith Chesterton was born into a middle-class family in London.
 He dropped out of university College to work as a journalist.
 For the rest of his life most of his work appeared first in periodicals, including his own publication, G.K.'s Weekly.

 He was also a poet, his first book being a collection, Greybeards at Play (1900).
 This was followed by his first two of many literary biographies, Robert Browning (1903) and Charles Dickens (1906), and his first novel The Napoleon of Notting Hill (1904), a political satire which many readers consider his most entertaining work.

 The Man Who Was Thursday (1908) is widely considered his best fictional work.
 The novel is presented as a detective story but its surrealistic twists and unworldly characters turn it into a Christian allegory—a kind of "metaphysical thriller", as it's been called.